Today, I’ll go through 5 Awesome Resistive Band Exercises you can do anywhere.

 Back and Hand Positioning of the Loop Tubing

-You go into a push up position.
-You can go from the toes but with Donna we are going to regress her.
-She is going to go from the knees.
-We get her to go from the knees and tight through her abdominal area, good alignment, and going into that push up movement and back.
+Go into a push up position.
+You can go from the toes or from the knees (depending on your ability).
+Tighten through your abdominal area, maintain good alignment, move into the push up and return back.

 Push Up with the Loop Tubing